 3.5.5.
 Emission inventory.
 At such time(s) as the Secretary may designate, the permittee herein shall prepare and submit an emission inventory for the previous year, addressing the emissions from the facility and/or process(es) authorized herein, in accordance with the emission inventory submittal requirements of the Division of Air Quality.
 After the initial submittal, the Secretary may, based upon the type and quantity of the pollutants emitted, establish a frequency other than on an annual basis.

 4.0.
-Source-Specific Requirements
+Source-Specific Requirements for the HCl Regeneration Units

 4.1.
 Limitations and Standards